How-To Guides | Sanitizers - Comparison guide to help you choose wisely

 These saltwater-based systems generate chlorine by passing a mild electric current through salt water, between two plates.
 Salt (sodium chloride), which is added to the spa water, is the source of the chlorine for the process.

 While salt systems are popular in pools, until now, we didn't suggest them in spas for several reasons.
 The equipment was previously very expensive, and required modification to the spa's plumbing which would void your warranty.
-Now there is an effective, eco-friendly salt system designed for hot tubs.
+Now, an effective, eco-friendly salt system designed for hot tubs is here!

-A reliable, practical, easy to install, and affordable plug-in salt system for spas is now available: Saltron Mini chlorine generator.
+The only reliable, practical, easy to install, and affordable plug-in salt system for spas is available exclusively from SpaDepot.com: Saltron Mini chlorine generator.

 Other Systems